domainsofapp/domainsofapp.github.io/_posts/2017-11-18-notable-poems.md

 ## The Raven
 Once upon a midnight dreary, while I pondered, weak and weary,
-Over many a quaint and curious volume of forgotten lore—
+over many a quaint and curious volume of forgotten lore—
     While I nodded, nearly napping, suddenly there came a tapping,
-As of some one gently rapping, rapping at my chamber door.
+as of some one gently rapping, rapping at my chamber door.
 “’Tis some visitor,” I muttered, “tapping at my chamber door—
             Only this and nothing more.”